jimfulton/pycharm-170320/slides.rst

 - Limited

-- But limits are high: 10s of thousanda of transactions per second.
+- But limits are high: 10s of thousands of transactions per second.

 - Ongoing improvements, Postgres-XL, Oracle RAC

+- Asynchrony

 - Sharding